PoC-dev/backup/README.md

 If `TAPEDEV` is set, backup assumes you're dumping to a tape device and takes appropriate measures for setting 64k blocks and unlimited filesize.
 Doing online compression is considered bad habit, especially on slow CPUs.
 Using ssh in LAN environments for feeding tape drives is also considered "please avoid" — it creates unneccessary load on the CPU and overhead over the network, potentially resulting on unneccessary stop-and-go of the tape drive.

 Else if `TOPATH` is set, a directory structure will be created in `${TOPATH}`.
-This is a workaround, since `rmt` cannot create files itself).
+This is a workaround, since `rmt` cannot create files itself.
 You may use `cleanup-oldbackups` to remove outdated backups: Everything which is older than the newest level-0 backup.

 `Backup` uses the ext2 partition label (see `e2label(8)`) for creating the pathes.
 It is a good advice to check if these are consistent with your intended use.
+Also, `e2label` needs to access not only the device file, but also the mount path.
+If the user running this script is not allowed to read the mountpoint, `e2label` fails and the backup file name will be derived by the mountpoint name.

 If `backup` finds a file named `.backup-todo` in the mountpoint which is to be dumped, it will be executed with parameters pre and post.
 This is especially useful for backing up a mysql-database (which should reside on a partition for itself then) which needs to be writelocked as long as the backup runs.
+Also this can be used for hibernating Qemu VMs.

 ----